particle-iot/docs/src/content/reference/datasheets/b-series/b504-datasheet.md

 The values above are for connecting to cellular using LTE Cat 1 on the EG91-E (not 2G or 3G).
 Thus the values should be comparable for the EG91-NAX (B504e) which only uses LTE Cat 1.

 Current measurements taken at 3.6V via the battery input.
+For more information about measuring power usage, see [power measurement](/hardware/power/power-measurement/).

 ---